Toe Tip & Toenail Blisters: 7 Causes & 7 Fixes

 Some causes of toenail blisters are easy to fix yourself - a bit of common sense and preparedness goes a long way.
 Others you might need some help with.

-If you're getting blisters around your toenails in spite of your best efforts, see a podiatrist - we might be able to help!
+If you're getting blisters around your toenails in spite of your best efforts, see a podiatrist - we'll be able to help!